 [1] Plaintiffs-Appellants Sananap, et al. ("the Homeowners") appeal from a denial of a preliminary injunction seeking to enjoin Defendants-Appellees Cyfred, et al. ("Cyfred") from foreclosing on their homes.
-Those foreclosures occurred on May 17, 2007 during the appeal of this case.
+Some foreclosures occurred on May 17, 2007 during the appeal of this case.
 In order to protect our jurisdiction, we set aside those foreclosures and reach the merits of this case.
+Other foreclosures, which occurred in 2006, may have rendered the appeal moot with respect to the Homeowners if the properties were sold to parties outside this lawsuit.
 We also find that an injunction under the Deceptive Trade Practices-Consumer Protection Act is not an appropriate remedy against foreclosures only distantly related to the deceptions alleged.
 However, Cyfred was obligated to install sewer lines for all of the residents of the Gill-Baza subdivision within one year of transferring their respective lots to them.
-Once Cyfred failed to timely install the sewer lines, the Sananaps were excused from paying on their promissory notes, and their right to suspend performance under their contracts will continue until such time as they obtain satisfaction of a judgment under 21 GCA §§ 60314(f)(1) or (2).
-The Superior Court's denial of a preliminary injunction is reversed and remanded for proceedings consistent with this opinion.
+Once Cyfred failed to timely install the sewer lines, the Sananaps were excused from paying on their promissory notes, and their right to suspend performance under their contracts will continue until such time as they obtain damages or rescission under 21 GCA §§ 60314(f)(1) or (2).
+Although this appeal is now moot with respect to some of the Homeowners, the Superior Court's denial of a preliminary injunction to the Sananaps is reversed and the case is remanded for proceedings consistent with this opinion.